 News extra . . . .

-If you would like a story published within this blog, or on the webpages, please contact Euan Duguid on 07917041853 or email Euan.Duguid@lanarkshire.scot.nhs.uk
+If you would like a story published within this blog, or on the webpages, please contact Euan Duguid, SLHSCP Communication Manager on 07917041853 or email Euan.Duguid@lanarkshire.scot.nhs.uk